SanLee-CSStudent/CS172-Project/README.md

 Search engine-related project

 ## Phase1: Web Crawler
 A crawler that crawls seeds of edu pages

+Sample dataset is stored under src/pages/ directory.

 For Windows:
 To run the crawler, double click crawler.bat